-Consent holders are required to accurately measure and report on their actual water use at least annually.
+All new consent holders are required to accurately measure and report on their actual water use at least annually.
+Water metering regulations apply to many (but not all) older water use consents.
 See information about water metering and how to submit water use data.

 A catchment is an area of land where all the surface water (such as rivers, lakes and streams) and groundwater, all flow to one particular watercourse like a major river.

 An example of a catchment is the Kaikokopu-Pokopoko-Wharere catchment near Matata (pictured).

 All the surface water and groundwater is contained by topography (hills, gullies, ridges, plains etc) so all water flows into the highlighted basin or 'catchment'.

 Two steps to improved water rules

 Council is taking a two-step approach to improving the rules for water quality and quantity management in the region by: